This post may contain affiliate links. See my disclosure policy.

 - Preheat a nonstick pan over medium-high heat.
 Once hot, pour in about ¼ cup of batter.

-- Cook for 1-2 minutes or until you can easily slide a spatula underneath.
-Flip.
-Cook for another 1-2 minutes on the second side.
+- Cook for 1-2 minutes covered.
+Flip and Cook for another 1-2 minutes on the second side.

 - Repeat until all the batter is used up.